facebook

 Centers:

-- consist of states with the same general structure
+• consist of stages with the same general structure

 What does it look like for a student to know math from memory, in terms of timed tests?